YitingLiu97/authentic_or_not_final/readme.md

 <!-- Notes about the deployment -->
 ### Deployment

-This project is hosted on Github, deployed on Glitch.
+This project is hosted on Github, deployed on Heroku.

 ## Built with